page contents

 The best way to achieve this is through the use of a programmable thermostat and its setback feature.

-You can program your thermostat to set the temperature back until the next pre-programmed time when you want normal temperatures.
-Programming temperatures around 62°F on cold winter nights, when you’re sleeping under blankets can help you save as much as 15% on your heating costs.
+You can program your thermostat to set the temperature back until the next pre-programed time when you want normal temperatures.
+Save money with a programable thermostat by programming temperatures in your home to 62°F on cold winter nights, when you’re sleeping under blankets, this can help you save as much as 15% on your heating costs.

 You can program your thermostat to “setback” temperatures when your family is work, at school, or on vacation.
 In summer, setbacks work much the same way for central air conditioning.